zarri2647/Nava/nava guide.md

 ```
   10. run the command

    Follow the on-screen instructions.
 It will download necessary packages.
-Say "yes" to all prompts.
-(Don't worry, you're not becoming a hacker; it's just downloading packages!)
+Say "yes" to all prompts. (surprise, you're look like a hacker; don't worry it's just downloading packages!)

    11. Set Up VNC Server - Part 1:
    First, copy this command and paste it on termux